|

 Is it hard to remove a menstrual cup, and how to do it without making a mess?

-Menstrual cups can be very intimidating.
+Menstrual cups can be intimidating.
 Before trying one, I remember mainly being afraid about the removing part.

 That’s why I decided to share my experience and tips after 2 years of using my menstrual cup.